munich-ml/socket-in-QtGui/README.md

 # Goal
-I have an existing Python Qt application and wanted to control it from a Python script.
+I have an existing Python Qt application and wanted to control it from a Python script or a Jupyter notebook..

 # Solution
-This socket-in-QtGui project solved that problem by implementing a bidirectional TCP/IP socket connection between the Qt-Gui based server and a script based client.
+This socket-in-QtGui project provides a solution by implementing a bidirectional TCP/IP socket connection between the Qt-Gui based server and a script based client.

 # Project content
 ## Server